 The following are the minimum tasks that need to be performed by automation:

-Pre-boot configuration such as BIOS/RAID/IPMI settings: Hardware manufacturers typically have their proprietary interface for these tasks but standards such as Redfish are being increasingly tilizat.
+Pre-boot configuration such as BIOS/RAID/IPMI settings: Hardware manufacturers typically have their proprietary interface for these tasks but standards such as Redfish are being increasingly utilised.
 Consider using tooling to ensure consistency across all infrastructure components.

-Bootloader installation of base Network Operating System (NOS) on networking equipment or the Operating System (OS) should be performed using PXE; again consider tooling to ensure consistency across all infrastructure components.
+Bootloader installation of base Network Operating System (NOS) on networking equipment or the Operating System (OS) should be performed using PXE; again, consider tooling to ensure consistency across all infrastructure components.

 Configuration and subsequent software installation is then handed over to a configuration management tool or life cycle manager.